| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 Why

-are authorities like parents, police, and potentates no longer treated with
+are authorities like parents, police, and potentates

-proper respect?
-The Bible says it’s because we no longer respect and fear God.
+no longer treated with proper respect?
+The Bible says it’s because we no longer

-requires thought to grasp its point: When
+is a good example, but it requires thought to grasp its point: When the people don’t fear God they shall

-the people don’t fear God they shall say, We have no bosses; we are liberated
+say, We have no bosses; we are liberated from kings

 It